fredrsar/WebTech/README.md

 Overall Grade
 Grade: 16.5/20
 Comments: We are proud of our project, although we are aware some features could be added.
-If we had more time, we would make the comment-section work properly, and enable editing your own posts.
-Also we´d make an entire screen to display each post - just like you see in a blog.
+If we had more time, we would make sure the comment-section worked properly.
+We would also enable editing of your own posts.
+Also we´d give each post an entire-screen display - just like you see in a blog.

 Project Structure
 Grade: 16/20
-Comments: We respected the overall instructions and the frameworks structures, we pay attention to
+Comments: We respected the overall instructions and the frameworks structures.

 Naming Convention
 Grade: 15/20
-Comments: We try our best to respect the naming conventions but we know we made some mistakes
+Comments: We tried our best to respect the naming conventions, though we know we made some mistakes.

 Front-End (Estetic)
 Grade: 18/20
 Comments:  We think the website is beautiful and has an even greater potential.
 We´re giving ourselves 18/20 because the posts need some work and we could also apply some final touches overall.
-We spend a lot of time on TailawindCSS in order to have a beautiful and dynamic interface.
+We spend a lot of time on Tailwind CSS to create a beautiful and dynamic interface.

 Back-End 16/20
-Comments: There are some back-end features that we didn't manage to do (for time reason).
+Comments: There are some back-end features we didn't manage to implement due to the time constraint.

-Project Structure
-Grade: 16/20
-Comments: We respected the overall instructions and the frameworks structure.

-Final note: Fredrik had some trouble with his GitHub, so he programmed through Aymeric and Nicolas screen and sent them code, but this doesn´t show in the commit history for this reason.
+Final note: Fredrik had some trouble with his GitHub, so he programmed through Aymeric and Nicolas´ screen and sent them code through Messenger.
+His code doesn´t show in the commit history for this reason.